sopherapps/scdb/README.md

 A very simple and fast key-value store but persisting data to disk, with a "localStorage-like" API.

 **scdb may not be production-ready yet.
-It works, quite well but it requires more vigorous testing.**
+It works, quite well but it requires more rigorous testing.**

 ## Purpose